LaunchCodeEducation/lchs/src/chapters/databases/project.rst

 In this chapter, we assigned different string values to a ``sql_query`` variable and used that to execute SQL commands.
 For the short practice examples, this worked well.
-However, we do need a better way to create and run our queries.
-After all, we don't want to rewrite our code every time we need to interact with the database!
+However, we need a better way to create and run our queries, since we don't want to rewrite our code every time we interact with the database!

 In this project, you will use input from a web form to build ``sql_query`` strings.
 These queries will work on two tables stored in a database: ``movies``